Ajmer–Chandigarh Garib Rath Express

-The 12983/84 Ajmer–Chandigarh Garib Express is a Superfast Express train of Garib Rath class belonging to Indian Railways – North Western Railways zone that runs between Ajmer and Chandigarh in India.
+The 12983/84 Ajmer–Chandigarh Garib Express is a Superfast Express train of Garib Rath class belonging to Indian Railways – North Western Railways zone that runs between Ajmer and Chandigarh in India.It is the only Garib Rath Express of North Western Railways of Indian Railways.

 It operates as train number 12983 from Ajmer to Chandigarh and as train number 12984 in the reverse direction.

 On introduction, it would run between Jaipur & Chandigarh.
 Later it was extended to Ajmer.

 Coaches

 The 12983/84 Ajmer–Chandigarh Garib Express presently has 12 AC 3 tier coaches along with 2 EOG cars.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 12983 Ajmer–Chandigarh Garib Express covers the distance of 740 kilometres in 12 hours 50 mins (57.66 km/hr) & in 12 hrs 30 mins as 12984 Chandigarh–Ajmer Garib Express (59.20 km/hr).
+The 12983 Ajmer–Chandigarh Garib Express covers the distance of 740 kilometres in 12 hours 50 mins (57.66 km/h) & in 12 hrs 30 mins as 12984 Chandigarh–Ajmer Garib Express (59.20 km/h).

-As the average speed of the train is above 55 km/hr, as per Indian Railways rules, its fare includes a Superfast surcharge.
+As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.